com-480-data-visualization/com-480-TnT/README.md

 - [Exploring the tale of music through data visualization](https://www.analyticsvidhya.com/blog/2020/12/exploring-the-tale-of-music-through-data-visualization/): Cool little story telling website that resembles what we have in mind but may be a bit too simple in terms of data visualization.
 - [History of Rock'n'roll in 100 songs](https://www.svds.com/rockandroll/#thebeatles): A visualization tracing the milestones in the evolution of rock and roll, highlighting influential artists and tracks.
 Uses some nice linked data which could be an inspiration.
 - [Music feature visualization](https://sreeranjanid.github.io/): An interactive tool allowing users to explore the history of music genres from 1930 to 2020, highlighting characteristics and popularity trends.
 Nice interactions.

+# Milestone 2

+_PASTE HERE THE MILESTONE 2 WHEN FINISHED_